 - Add minced meat, lentils, beans, noodles or pasta shapes to soups.

 - Add cheese and a little cream to an omelette.

 - Dip cooked, soft vegetables in dips such as hummus or sour cream.

 - Make coffee, hot chocolate or Horlicks with full fat milk and enrich with a spoonful of cream.
 And dunk your favourite biscuits!

-- Make milkshakes with build up drinks, ice cream, yoghurt and fresh fruit - banana with chocolate Build Up is delicious!
+- Make milkshakes with build up drinks, ice cream, yoghurt and fresh fruit - banana with a chocolate build up drink is delicious!

 Getting dietary advice

-Everyone is different and one person may be able to eat certain foods that cause problems for another.
+Everyone is different.
+One person may be able to eat certain foods that cause problems for another.
 Some people may not be able to manage high fibre foods such as vegetables and grains.
 People vary in the type of textures of different foods they like.

 You might need some specific advice from a dietitian too.
 Ask your doctor or nurse to refer you to a dietitian at your local hospital.
 They might suggest that you try liquid supplements to boost your diet.